|

 Relation among group delay, energy storage and loss in dispersive dielectric mirrors

-P.G.
+by P.G.
 Antal, R. Szipocs || 2012

 Abstract: